Tasks and grading¶

 The program is scored based both on correctness and scope.
 A full simulation of the Ising model is inherently more interesting and more challenging than the simulation of a pair of dice.
 When choosing a topic, you should also discuss the scope of your project with the teacher.

-Only producing a simulation is not enough.
+Producing a simulation is only a small part of the project.
 You also need to analyse the results in some meaningful way.
 It is not always obvious how this should be done, so ask the teacher for advice if you are unsure.